babu-cat/mosaico-templating-tool/README.md

 The script outputs not only every made step, but and also every error found in the directory configuration.

-1. If there are problems with the 'vendor' folder, make sure that the twig templates support is succesfully installed, or run `$ composer require twig/twig` in the command line to install it.
+1. If there are problems with the 'vendor' folder, make sure that the twig templates support is succesfully installed.
+If necessary run `$ composer require twig/twig` in the command line to install it.
 It will create a '/vendor' folder and the 'autoload.php' within it.

-2. If the issue is related to the configuration files or folders, make sure that you have followed these steps.
-Be careful with the names of the templates and the config folder names.
+2. If the issue is related to the configuration files or folders, make sure that you have followed the instructions above.
+Be especially careful with the names of the templates and the config folder names.
     > Section 3: Creating the configuration files:
     >  "...
 If the template file is called 'template1.tpl', inside the '/config' folder must be a directory called 'template1'..."

     > Section 3: Creating the configuration files:
     >  "...
 If you add the item 'en' to the array, there must be a file inside '/config/langs' called 'en.php')

-Anyways, the script will oputput some hints if something is not working properly.
+Anyways, the script will output some hints if something is not working properly.